m8811163008/tandorost_platform_ui_app/README.md

 3. **Tagging Releases**: After merging a release branch into `main`, tag the commit with the version number:
    - `git tag -a vX.Y.Z -m "Release version X.Y.Z"`

+Tagging a Commit
+"Tag the commit with the version number" means applying a permanent, human-readable alias or label directly to a specific point in your Git history, which corresponds to the final state of the code for that release.It provides a clear, memorable reference point.
+Instead of telling someone to use "commit a1b2c3d4f5g6...," you can simply tell them to use v1.0.0 and improve immutability and stability.

 The trunk (main) branch is main (see the "Main Branch" section in readme.md).
 Short recommended flow:

 Use feature branches for development (e.g. feature/...) and open PRs into main.